-We have audited the internal financial controls over financial reporting of SatraProperties (India) Limited ("the Company") as of March 31 2017 in conjunctionwith our audit of the standalone financial statements of the Company for the year ended onthat date.
+We have audited the internal financial controls over financial reporting of SatraProperties (India) Limited ("the Company") as of 31 March 2019 in conjunctionwith our audit of the Ind AS Financial Statements of the Company for the year ended onthat date.

 Management's Responsibility for Internal Financial Controls

 Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
 Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
-The proceduresselected depend on the auditor's judgments including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.
+The proceduresselected depend on the auditors' judgment including the assessment of the risks ofmaterial misstatement of the IndAS Financial Statements whether due to fraud or error.

 We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting.